 The Marina Vallarta Golf Club is one of the best golf courses in Puerto Vallarta.
 It’s a gorgeous course with views of the bay and the Sierra Madre Mountains.

 Playing at such a nice course will set you back $142 during prime time (7 AM to noon).
-Twilight rates range from $114 to $65, and they all include the use of a golf cart.
+Twilight rates range from $114 to $65, including the use of a golf cart.
 Click here if you’d like to book a tee time.

 Marina Vallarta is home to one of Puerto Vallarta’s best beach clubs.